ej2/python-quickbooks/README.md

-__Note:__ This is a work-in-progress.
-It was made public to help other developers access the QuickBooks API, it's not a guarantee that it will ever be finished.
+__Note:__ This is a work-in-progress made public to help other developers access the QuickBooks API.
+Built for a Django project running on Python 2.
+It has not been tested with Python 3.